In this article, we will discuss the most critical HTTP Status Codes to improve technical SEO.

-When you place a request to access a webpage, the browser contacts the server and the server responds with one of many possible three-digit HTTP status codes.
+When you place a request to access a webpage, the browser contacts the server, and the server responds with one of many possible three-digit HTTP status codes.

-This is the way in which the server and browser communicate so that you can successfully, or unsuccessfully, view a webpage.
+This is the way in which the server and browser communicate so that you can successfully or unsuccessfully view a webpage.

 It is critical to use the appropriate HTTP status codes to inform both people searching for your site and the server of the correct situation.

-You want to be sure that if a page is unable to be accessed, either permanently or temporarily, that the server and the browser use the appropriate corresponding categories and status codes.
+You want to be sure that if a page is unable to be accessed, either permanently or temporarily, the server and the browser use the appropriate corresponding categories and status codes.

 Primary HTTP Status Code Categories